 FREE Fall Math Printable

-This next fall math activity is a freebie printable that is perfect for homework, morning work, or to even stick in a review math center.
-This activity has the students practicing place value from the thousandths to the ten millions.
-The students identify the place value of the underlined digit to answer a fall themed riddle.
-Click here to grab this FREEBIE from my TeacherspayTeachers store.
+This next fall math activity is a free printable that is perfect for homework, morning work, or to even place in a review math center.
+This fall activity has the students practicing place value from the thousandths to the ten millions.
+The students identify the place value of the underlined digit to answer a fall-themed riddle.
+Click here to grab this FREE fall-themed math printable from my TeacherspayTeachers store.

 More Fall Math Printables

-I also sneak some differentiation and rigor into my fall themed activities with these themed math tasks.
+I also sneak some differentiation and rigor into my fall math activities with these themed math tasks.
 These tasks are differentiated at two levels and perfect for 4th and 5th grade students.
-Check them out in my store by clicking here!
+Check these fall math tasks out in my store by clicking here!